There are lots of dry cleaning supplies you’ll need to get to provide a thorough cleaning.

 This cleaning agent is widely called PERC by professional dry cleaners.
 It is a highly volatile cleaning liquid that easily evaporates into the air.
 However, more important is the fact that it helps you get the job done in little time.

-There have been recent concerns by scholars about the likelihood of this cleaning chemical to cause cancer.
+There have been recent concerns by scholars about the likelihood of this cleaning chemical causing cancer.
 This is despite being one of the most widely used dry cleaning agents.
 However, no conclusions have been reached about its safety.

 Liquid silicone is known as one of the mildest dry cleaning agents on clothes.